-- differentiation of the curriculum to match tasks to ability. - group children according to ability for English and Maths to ensure that tasks are suitably matched to ability. - use of a range of multi-sensory teaching styles and learning opportunities which recognise the individual learning styles of the children in the class. - use of TLSAs to provide additional support within English and Mathematics lessons. - small withdrawal groups and 1:1 teaching by the SEND staff. - accessibility to resources to support pupils with sensory or physical difficulties - alternative means of accessing the curriculum through computing and technology and the use of specialist equipment - peer group support through mixed ability grouping, paired reading and "buddy" systems. - use of positive behaviour modification strategies within the classroom and as part of the whole school Behaviour Policy. - access to extra-curricular clubs, and to the social life of the school. - access to a Family Support Worker for both children and parents. - training for all staff on the needs of children with SEND.
+- effective adaptation of the curriculum. - group children according to ability for English and Maths to ensure that tasks are suitably matched to ability. - use of a range of multi-sensory teaching styles and learning opportunities which recognise the individual learning styles of the children in the class. - use of TLSAs to provide additional support within English and Mathematics lessons. - small withdrawal groups and 1:1 teaching by the SEND staff. - accessibility to resources - alternative means of accessing the curriculum through computing and technology and the use of specialist equipment - peer group support through mixed ability grouping, paired reading and "buddy" systems. - use of positive behaviour modification strategies within the classroom and as part of the whole school Behaviour Policy.

+- access to extra-curricular clubs, and to the social life of the school. - access to a Family Support Worker for both children and parents. - training for all staff on the needs of children with SEND.